licitdev/seeded-hashids/README.md

 #### scope `String`
 - This scope should be the same scope string that was used during initialization.

-#### hashid `String`
+#### seededHashid `String`
-- This hashid to be decoded.
+- This seeded-hashid to be decoded.

 #### seed `String` *(optional)*
-- This seed is used to decode a hashid that is "unique" for itself.
+- This seed is used to decode a seeded-hashid that is unique to the seed.
 ---
 ### **reset ()** : noResult `undefined`
 > To reset seededHashids, needs to initialize() again before usage.